-- I will only use the School's email / Internet / Intranet / Google Apps and any related technologies for professional purposes or for uses deemed acceptable by the Head or Governing Body. - I will comply with the ICT system security and not disclose any passwords provided to me by the School or other related authorities. - I will ensure that all electronic communications with pupils and staff are compatible with my professional role. - I will not give out my own personal details, such as mobile phone number, personal e-mail address, or any other personal social media link, to pupils. - I will only use the approved, secure e-mail system for any School business. - I will ensure that personal data (such as data held on SIMS software) is kept secure and is used appropriately, whether in School, taken off the School premises or accessed remotely.
+- I will only use the approved, secure e-mail system for any School business. - I will ensure that personal data (such as data held on SIMS software) is kept secure and is used appropriately, whether in School, taken off the School premises or accessed remotely.
 Personal data can only be taken out of School or accessed remotely when authorised by the Head or Governing Body.
 Personal or sensitive data taken off site must be encrypted and stored on a password secured laptop or memory stick. - I will ensure that if I use my mobile device (phone or tablet) for school purposes, it will be thumbprint or pin protected.
 I understand that the school has the right to review my personal phone if I use it for school purposes. - I accept that if I mislay my personal phone, where used for school purposes, that it is my responsibility to report this to the network manager/senior manager responsible for Online Safety and I must ensure that the phone is wiped clear of data. - I will not install any hardware or software on school machines/network without permission of the network manager/senior person responsible for Online Safety and data security. - I will not browse, download, upload or distribute any material that could be considered offensive, illegal or discriminatory. - I will not take images of children on my personal mobile devices. - I will only take, store and use images of pupils and/or staff for professional purposes in line with Online Safety and data security and data protection policy and with the consent of the parent/carer or staff member.
-Once the images have served their function, I will delete them in accordance with the school's data protection guidelines. - Images will not be distributed outside the school network without the permission of the parent/ carer, member of staff or Headteacher. - I will support the School approach to Online Safety and not deliberately upload or add any images, video, sounds or text that could upset any member of the School community. - I understand that all my use of the Internet and other related technologies can be monitored and logged and can be made available, on request, to my Line Manager or Headteacher. - I will respect copyright and intellectual property rights. - I will ensure that my Online Safety activity, both in School and outside School, will not bring the School, my professional role or that of others into disrepute. - I will support and promote the School's Online Safety and Data Security policies and help pupils to be safe and responsible in their use of ICT and related technologies.
+Once the images have served their function, I will delete them in accordance with the school's data protection guidelines. - Images will not be distributed outside the school network without the permission of the parent/ carer, member of staff or Headteacher.

+- I will support the School approach to Online Safety and not deliberately upload or add any images, video, sounds or text that could upset any member of the School community. - I understand that all my use of the Internet and other related technologies can be monitored and logged and can be made available, on request, to my Line Manager or Headteacher. - I will respect copyright and intellectual property rights. - I will ensure that my Online Safety activity, both in School and outside School, will not bring the School, my professional role or that of others into disrepute. - I will support and promote the School's Online Safety and Data Security policies and help pupils to be safe and responsible in their use of ICT and related technologies.

-Please complete the section below to show that you have read, understood and agree to the rules included in the Acceptable Use Agreement.
-If you do not sign and return this agreement, access will not be granted access to school / college ICT systems.
+Please complete the section below to show that you have read, understood and agree to the rules included in the Acceptable Use Protocol.
+If you do not sign and return this protocol, access will not be granted access to school / college ICT systems.